Microstressors

 TBC

-Micro-inequity
+4 Micro-inequity

 I am late to the party on this one.
 It turns out there are other terms for microstressors, which I had missed because of all the attention-sucking arguments online about microaggressions.
 An important one with a long publication history is Micro-inequity, intended by author Mary Rowe (Rowe 1977) to describe the wearing-down effect of many small stressors and in particular how they fall inequitably upon people in under-represented groups.
-This terminology did not go viral, unlike the more contentious “micro-aggressions” terminology of Chester Pierce, as resurrected by Derald Sue and colleagues (Sue et al. 2007), and which spread the polarised social media of 2016, possibly because it was contentious.
+That terminology did not go viral, unlike the more contentious “micro-aggressions” terminology of Chester Pierce, as resurrected by Derald Sue and colleagues (Sue et al. 2007), and which spread the polarised social media of 2016, possibly because it was contentious.
 I would be curious to see a philological study of this history.
 Microinequity does seem to be helpfully less loaded.

-As microaggressions
+5 As microaggressions

 tl;dr Casual bigotry is real, but the term microaggressions is IMO an unfortunate and possibly counter-productive term to address it.

 Microaggression seems to be a popular term for what I would call a diversity microstressor, or what is called a microinequity elsewhere.
-It is a stressor that disproportionately experienced by people with minority status.
-AFAICS calling something a micro_aggression_ unfortunately conflates several things into one concept; In particular, the term seems to be contentious because in the popular imagination it seems to many to imply intent, that these stressors are a deliberate attempt by one person to irritate another, possibly deniably.
+It is a stressor that is disproportionately experienced by people with minority status.
+AFAICS calling something a micro-aggression conflates several things into one concept.
+In particular, the term seems to be contentious because in the popular imagination it seems to many to imply intent, that these stressors are a deliberate attempt by one person to irritate another, possibly deniably.
 Or at the very least that they should be treated as such.
 Clearly, people can and are intentionally bigoted in subtle ways sometimes.
-Whether to use this very loaded terminology to which seems to presume bigotry per default is another question.
+Whether to use this very loaded terminology which seems to presume bigotry per default is another question.

 Side question: I understand that this might be culturally specific, in the sense that attaching high importance to intention is a particularly Western value.
-Perhaps the distinction between intent and outcome is less unimportant outside my world?
+Perhaps the distinction between intent and outcome is less important outside my world?

 The criticism of this term that everyone likes to cite, Lilienfeld (2017) (crib notes) argues that there is not much empirical basis for any consistent natural category of action being microaggressive.
 There are a few arguments there, but the most basic one to me is that it conflates two phenomena into one thing.
 Calling pasta micropoison is a helpful category for coeliacs but possibly people with gluten tolerance might prefer the bad effects of pasta on coeliacs and the nourishing effects of pasta upon other humans, be separated rather than demanding that pasta be classified universally as a micropoison.